wp-plugins/membership/readme.txt

 * Subscriptions that renew every 5, 10, 30, 90 etc. days
 * And plenty more...

-Perhaps the best thing about this plugin though - besides it's ease of use and flexibility - is that it's as much a framework as anything else.
+All this, and more.
+Membership is as much a **framework** as anything else.

-Using our powerful but simple APIs you can add different gateways and rules straight into it with ease - any half decent WordPress developer should be able to do exactly that!
+Using our powerful but simple APIs you can easily add different gateways and rules - any half decent WordPress developer should be able to do exactly that!

 For example, adding gateways is easy - and we'll be adding plenty more - all you need to do is create a gateway along the lines of one that we supply and you'll be good to go.

 = Building a Membership Site =
-The WPMU DEV Membership plugin makes it very easy to create and manage a membership site for both free and paid subscribers.
+The WPMU DEV Membership plugin makes it  easy to create and manage a membership site for both free and paid subscribers.

-Whilst the plugin handles a lot of the work, you will need to spend some time thinking through the structure of your site and how you want to set-up and categorise your content before installing and activating the Membership plugin.
+Whilst the plugin handles a lot of the work, you will need to spend some time thinking through the structure of your site and how you want to set-up and categorize your content before installing and activating the Membership plugin.

 = What is a membership site =
 A membership site can take many guises, from Gigaom Pro which protects long articles and research, through to Izzy video which protects individual videos.